maayanassraf/Segole/README.md

 2. Install ansible (if not already installed) by `sudo apt install ansible`.
 3. Enter the project's locally created folder.
-4. Change in the `main.yaml` file under the `deployment` folder the `tag` variable to the desired version for running the app (you can look for existing images in [Segole Docker Hub repo](https://hub.docker.com/repository/docker/maayanassraf/segole/general)).
+4. Change in the `main.yaml` file under the `deployment` folder the `tag` variable to the desired version for running the app (you can keep the current configuration- already the valued version of latest deployment, or you can look for existing images in [Segole Docker Hub repo](https://hub.docker.com/repository/docker/maayanassraf/segole/general)).
+5. Change in the `main.yaml` file under the `deployment` folder the `ansible_become_user` to desired local admin user for running specific tasks as admmin.
-5. Create your own encrypted `ansible_become_password` using the command `ansible-vault encrypt_string ''your-encripted-password'' --name 'ansible_become_password'` for using the become method when running ansible.
+6. Create your own encrypted `ansible_become_password` using the command `ansible-vault encrypt_string ''your-encripted-password'' --name 'ansible_become_password'` for using the become method for running specific tasks as root.
-6. While running this command you will be asked to enter a vault password - saves this password locally in a file named `vault_password.txt` under the `deployment` directory.
+7. While running this command you will be asked to enter a vault password - saves this password locally in a file named `vault_password.txt` under the `deployment` directory.
-7. Take the output from the above `ansible-vault` command and replace the `ansible_become_password` variable under the `main.yaml` file with your own generated value.
+8. Take the output from the above `ansible-vault` command and replace the `ansible_become_password` variable under the `main.yaml` file with your own generated value.
-8. Run in your terminal the command: `ansible-playbook deployment/main.yaml --vault-password-file deployment/vault_password.txt`.
+9. Run in your terminal the command: `ansible-playbook deployment/main.yaml --vault-password-file deployment/vault_password.txt`.
-9. Enter to the generated url that will appear in the stdout when ansible ends running.
+10. Enter to the generated url that will appear in the stdout when ansible ends running.
-10. Explore The app.
+11. Explore The app!

-For using non-ubuntu operating system you can install all needed dependencies (docker, kubectl, minikube and ansible), edit the `main.yaml` file under the `deployment` folder and remove the task `Include dependencies install in playbook` and then follow the above steps.
+For using non-ubuntu operating system you can install all needed dependencies (docker, kubectl, minikube and ansible), edit the `main.yaml` file under the `deployment` folder and remove the task `'Include dependencies install in playbook'` and then follow the above steps.

 For adding the monitoring implementation look in the below `Monitoring` section.